-We follow the RWI programme which is a lively, fun way to teach phonics.
+We also follow the RWI programme which is a lively, fun way to teach phonics.
 The children like the pictures and symbols as they help them to remember their letter sounds.
-Fred the frog reads words by segmenting them and blending sounds.
+Fred the frog reads words by segmenting them and then blending sounds to read the words.

 We use Cued Articulation to support our pupils.
 It is a set of hand cues for teaching the individual sounds in a word.
 The hand movements are logical – each hand movement represents one sound and the cue gives clues as to how and where the sound is produced.